CS++ Cohort Program

 3. Participate in a group interview for admission with CS++ staff and faculty.
 Students who meet eligibility requirements and have successfully completed steps 1 and 2 will be invited to attend a mandatory group interview session where they will meet with CS++ staff and other prospective cohort-mates.
 During this session students will learn more about the program and have an opportunity to ask questions about the program.
 Students will be invited to interview in the order that completed applications are received.

-Applications to CS++ are reviewed starting in January and students who meet minimum qualifications will be invited to one of the group interview dates in spring.
+Applications to CS++ are reviewed as they are received and students who meet minimum qualifications will be invited to one of the group interview dates.
 Offers of acceptance will be extended on a rolling basis until the cohort is full.
 All CS++ acceptance offers are conditional until the student is admitted and confirms enrollment at CSUMB.

 Key Dates